 Here's what you'll need to make this Blood Orange French 75 cocktail:

-- Your favorite gin - I used Empress 1908 Gin, which is one of my favorites.
-It has a lovely all-natural indigo hue as well as an earthy flavor.
+- Your favorite gin - I used Empress 1908 Gin.
+It has a lovely all-natural indigo hue and an earthy, delicious flavor.
 It's also gluten-free and vegan-friendly.
 Be sure to check out Empress 1908 Gin near you!

 - Your favorite sparkling wine - this does not need to be a fancy or expensive champagne, which is better enjoyed by itself.
 Prosecco, Cremant, Espumante, or Cava are great choices.
 I chose a vegan-friendly and affordable sparkling wine that I enjoy drinking.